psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

-tp v«er their course towards the churchyard, which they enter i hover round the spot wher^ the person whose death they intimate will be buried, and dis- appear ; they vary in brilliancy and size, according to the person whose doom it is to leave the world ; thus an infant's would not be larger than that of a
+tp v«er their course towards the churchyard, which they enter i hover round the spot wher^ the person whose death they intimate will be buried, and dis- appear; they vary in brilliancy and size, according to the person whose doom it is to leave the world; thus an infant's would not be larger than that of a
-' candle, whilst a child's <' of the larger growth'' is of a proportionate size ; the colour is said to be a sul- phureous blue,]: and when any one observes their approach, if they do not move aside they >Hrili be struck down by their force, as Twas informed. by a
+' candle, whilst a child's <' of the larger growth'' is of a proportionate size; the colour is said to be a sul- phureous blue,]: and when any one observes their approach, if they do not move aside they >Hrili be struck down by their force, as Twas informed. by a
 |>erson living, whose father coming in contact with
 one, was thrown off his horse.
-If th^y are seen to stop, the corpse will do the same at the funeral ; if they move aside, it will occur so at the buriial ; and should two candles meet, the two funerals ^ill do the same: it is also said that if a person looks back at one after it has passed himV he will perceive the
+If th^y are seen to stop, the corpse will do the same at the funeral; if they move aside, it will occur so at the buriial; and should two candles meet, the two funerals ^ill do the same: it is also said that if a person looks back at one after it has passed himV he will perceive the